kocetora/playground/README.md

 ## 1. The operating principle of the server based on the WebSocket(bi-directional data exchange in real time)
 ![WS](https://user-images.githubusercontent.com/43109766/59032548-3e54c100-886f-11e9-824e-38485d9effe5.png)

-It's not necessary for you to understand this peace of code to add you game.
-Path ./main.js
 ## Routing reference
 ### / - root.
 ### /create/${token} - API call for creating room.